-- However, it was played straight when a little girl toddler was in the back yard with her mother's wash.
+- However, it is played straight when a little girl toddler is in the back yard with her mother's wash.
 Mom hears the phone ring, goes in to answer it, and along comes the titular beast.
-Mom sees the monster leave the yard, screaming and crying as she looks for her child.
+Mom sees the monster leave the yard, and runs back out screaming and crying as she looks for her child.
 Then the little girl lifts up the clothes basket she was hiding under!

 - Karmic Death: Ramon kills the Corrupt Corporate Executive whose experiments inadvertently created him.

 - Mad Bomber: This is literally the name of one character in the credits.
 Might called a case of "Chekov's Explosives"...